Angelfish

 Spanish: Guinea

 Usually 20-36cm (8-14in.) in length but can grow as big as 45cm (18in.).
-Dark blue "crown" on forehead is flecked and ringed with brilliant blue.
-The juvenile is identified curved turquoise body bars and often stay around offshore reefs where they perform cleaning services for other fish, removing parasites.
+Dark blue “crown” on forehead is flecked and ringed with brilliant blue.
+The juvenile is identified by curved turquoise body bars.
+Residing on offshore reef, they perform cleaning services for other fish, removing bothersome parasites.

 During its early stages of development, the juvenile Queen Angelfish presents a predominantly dark blue body with contrasting bright yellow on the pectoral fins, tail, and mouth areas.
 Notably, these young fish display multiple fluorescent blue vertical stripes along their sides.